How can I book festival tickets?

 Where can I get venue access information?

-If you have an access requirement, please contact our box office on 0131 226 0014 or email firstname.lastname@example.org.
-We will do our best to find seats to accommodate your needs.
+If you have an access requirement, please contact our box office on 0131 226 0014 or email@example.com.We will do our best to find seats to accommodate your needs.

-More details regarding access and site facilities can be fo
+More details regarding access and site facilities can be found on the festival website.

 Can I bring children?